-Given my foundational love of character and narrative, I chose to study English and Psychology at university (really, it was a no-brainer).
+Given my foundational love of character and narrative, I chose to study Psychology and English at university (really, it was a no-brainer).
 After my undergraduate work, I went on to earn my M.A. in English and Performance Studies from Miami University (Oxford, OH) and then my Ph.D. in English from Indiana University, with top distinctions.
-Even as my degree honed my writing, my research deepened my expertise on the media history of psychology and medicine, policy and law, science and statistics.
+Over those years of study, I worked to hone my writing – and taught others how to improve theirs.
+I also trained in mixed research methods, which I applied to my own scholarship on the media history of medicine, policy and law, science and statistics.
 I became fascinated by how different media shape our communication strategies, our connections to each other, and how language lives in the world.
-My graduate work culminated in a dissertation on biopolitics and the emergence of data storytelling.
-After defending said dissertation, I accepted a Postdoctoral Fellowship and Faculty position at Georgia Tech’s School of Literature, Media and Communication.
+My graduate work culminated in a dissertation on the emergence of data storytelling.
+(How do you make people feel anything about numbers?
+Turns out, some of of our bestselling stories are all about big data.)
+After defending said dissertation, I accepted a Postdoctoral Fellowship at Georgia Tech’s School of Literature, Media and Communication.
 At Tech, I taught media history, writing and communication strategies to STEM and business-oriented majors.
-My job?
-Helping students communicate complex arguments and technical information to both insider and outsider audiences.
+I helped students communicate complex arguments and technical information to both insider and outsider audiences.
 I taught students how to build more effective presentations, leverage digital media tools for communication, utilize and synthesize data, write and design content for better audience impact.

-While doing this work at Tech, I began to receive requests from other faculty and businesses who needed the same sort of guidance on communicating their brands, products and research strategically to target audiences.
+While teaching and researching at Tech, I began to work with faculty and businesses who needed the same sort of guidance on communicating their research, brands and products strategically to their target audiences.
 I started writing copy and designing for websites, blogs, executive reports, and other high-impact deliverables.
 That work quickly turned into consulting with executives on how to build their brand’s story, look and feel, and providing creative direction on full-funnel content marketing.
-My love for creative strategy led me to cross over into into full-time research and storytelling at Big Sea.
+My love for creative strategy led me to cross over into full-time research and storytelling at Big Sea.

 When I’m not collaborating with clients or our team of rock-star creatives, well, I’m still making stuff.
 I’m a member of the historic Atlanta Writers Club, where I workshop original fiction and nonfiction.
-I also write on criminal dissection and early anatomy, the history of the insanity plea, the rise of forensics in murder trials, and the eerie practice of anthropodermic bibliopegy.
-I love to stay on top of my research by writing blog posts, giving talks, taking up visiting research fellowships, and editing peer-reviewed articles for old colleagues.
-When my head isn’t bent over the keys or a book, I’m playing cards and board games with my husband, Jake, cooking, crocheting, or struggling to herd our four rescue animals: Maggie and Merritt (dogs), Matilda and Valkyrie (cats).
+When my head isn’t bent over the keys or a book, I’m playing cards and board games, cooking, crocheting, or struggling to herd my three rescue animals: Maggie and Merritt the dogs, and Valkyrie the cat.